Dowell-Lab/Nascent-Flow/README.md

 #### Latest updates: *Now version 0.1*
 * Offically a version associated with latest commit : v 0.1
+* Added --nosra argument which will allow you to skip fasterq-dump when running fastq files
+* Added --skipMultiQC argument which skips MutliQC
+* Fixed help message display with --help argument
 * Added --flip argument which will produce reverse complement prior to trimming
 * Added seqkit module to pipeline which has a number of utilities (including reverse complement on fa/fq) and also can be mutlithreaded
 * Added save options for all fastq files (--savefq, --saveTrim, --saveAllfq) -- by default these will not be saved the the output directory